salixzs/AspNetCore.JsonExceptionHandler/README.md

 ```

 The only parameter in simple constructor controls whether StackTrace is shown to consumer.\
-In example above we control it by environment variable and then it is shown during API development, but hidden in any other environment.
+In example above we can control it by environment variable so it is shown during API development, but hidden in any other environment.
 If you put constant true/false in stead - it is either shown always or hidden always.

 For options - you can set the same `showStackTrace` boolean and also specify list of stack trace frames to be filtered out from being shown.
 It is `OmitSources` property, containing list (HashSet) of strings, which should not be a part of file path in stack trace frame.
 For example, if you set it to `new HashSet<string> { "middleware" }`, it will filter out all middleware components (given they have string "middleware" in their file name or in path).